Nordix/ctraffic/README.md

 traffic over a period of time and monitors problems such as lost connections, traffic disturbancies and retransmissions.

+Even though `ctraffic` is pretty fast it is not a performance measurement tool since some bottlenecks are likely in `ctraffic` itself.

 A ctraffic *server* is started, usually in a cluster behind some load balancer for instance a [Kubernetes](https://kubernetes.io/) service.
 Then ctraffic is started in *client* mode to generate traffic